mholling/nswtopo/README.markdown

     geotifcp -e map.wld -4 map.prj your-edited-map.tif your-georeferenced-map.tif

-If you choose png, gif or bmp as an output format, a .map file will also be produced for use with OziExplorer.
+If you choose `png`, `gif` or `bmp` as an output format, a .map file will also be produced for use with OziExplorer.
 (Note that if you move the map image to a different location, you may need to edit the .map file to reflect that new location.)

 Layer Description
 =================